Nitlix/NNT/README.md

 This is a [Next.js](https://nextjs.org/) template created for super-powering Nitlix Apps quickly.
 It includes:
+* Inter - A google font.
-* Server and Client theme providers
+* Client theme provider, first rendered by the server.
-* All metadata ready to use
-* FlameCSS
+* MetaGen() - A function that generates meta tags for the page.
+* FlameCSS, for quick flexboxes as well as a few other things.
 * Quickstart global.scss
 * SASS already installed.
+* Prebuilt I18N support (With @vercel/edge, via cookies)